Last updated on October 2nd, 2022 at 10:26 pm

 Colombia Travel Itinerary

 Bogota opened up many destinations to visit, like Villa de Leyva and the Boyaca area.
 Then I went down to Tolima and went to the Nevado National Park and the Eje Cafetero in Pereira.
 I also went to Salento, and it was truly one of the most beautiful places in the country.
-The hike around Valle de Cocora was incredible.
+There are many things to do in Salento my favorite the hike around Valle de Cocora was incredible.

 From here I went down to Medellin and Cali.
 These big cities are great to spend a few days in, where you can get to know the locals and just enjoy the amazing nightlife.
 Then I went down to Ecuador through Popayan.
 In my travels, I was even lucky enough to stop by Pasto and attend the Carnaval de Negros y Blancos (or The Carnival of Blacks and Whites).
 It was so much fun!